aedoardo1990/2nd_Project/README.md

 ### End of Game Message

 At the end of the game, the timer will stop and the final position will be entered in the score area.
 Then a window will pop up and display the final position with the matching color( Gold for 1st, Silver for 2nd, Bronze for 3rd, Brown for Out of Podium/Fourth).
-Just for the winner getting the Pole Position, an audio theme will start when the end game window will pop up as below.
+Just for the winner who will get the Pole Position, an audio theme will start when the end game window will pop up as below.

 <img src="./assets/images/readme-images/1st-pole-window.png" width="575" height="250">